PhenoAI/pheno-docs/markdowns-expanded/002-anthropometrics/002-anthropometrics.md

 ### Summary of available data
 <!-- for the data browser -->
-A data frame of tabular data containing individual level body measurement records and derived measures.
+A data frame of tabular data containing individual level body measurement records and derived measures, including:
+- Height (measured in centimeters using stadiometer)
+- Weight (measured in kilograms)
+- Waist circumference (measured in centimeters)
+- Hip circumference (measured in centimeters)
+- Neck circumference (measured in centimeters)
+- Derived measures such as Body Mass Index (BMI) and waist-to-hip ratio

 ### Relevant links